dotlang/language/README.md

 `type comparer := func (x:int, y:int) -> bool;`

 You can also use type to resolve type ambiguity.
 When you import two modules which have types with the same name.
-A type definition without any value, means an abstract/interface type which has not data, but only functions:
+A type definition as interface, means an abstract/interface type which has not data, but only functions:
-`type Comparable;`
+`type Comparable := interface;`

 ###import

-You can import a module using this statement:
+You can import a module using below statement:

 ```
-import core.st.Socket;  //functions, types and structs inside core/st/Socket.e file are imported
+import core::st::Socket;  //functions and types inside core/st/Socket.e file are imported
 ```
 It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
-When you import a module, it's `_init` function will be called (if exists).
+In this case, none of functions will be available for call.
+You can though call them using full syntax: `core::st::Socket::connect`.

 ###invoke
 We have `invoke` and `select` keywords.
 You can use `future<int> result = invoke function1();` to execute `function1` in another thread and the result will be available through future class (defined in core).